karanja-simon/blog/nodejs-cpu-bound-tasks.md

 We will look at two approaches; a [Cluster](https://nodejs.org/api/cluster.html) from the `cluster` module and a [Child Process](https://nodejs.org/api/child_process.html) from `child_process` module.

 #### Child Process
 This allow for spwaning indepedent subprocess.
 These subprocesses are indepedent processes with their own memory and Event Loop.
 The `child_process` API offers various methods of spwaning new processes.
-Of interest here is the `child_process.fork()` which spawns a new Nodejs process with all the neccessary mechanisms (IPC) of passing the messages between itself and the parent process.
+Of interest here is the `child_process.fork()` which spawns a new Nodejs process with all the neccessary mechanisms (IPC) for passing messages between itself and the parent process.

 The `child_process.fork()` takes 3 arguments, but the mandatory is the modulePath, which is the module to run in the child.
 First, we will create the child module which will contain our recursive function.
 I will call it `fib-fork.js`.
 Here is it's contents: